shoui520/shoui520.github.io/docs/autocards.md

 ## Tips

 - Want to watch raw but mine when you need to?
 Just press `v` to toggle the subs display to hide the subs.
 When you want to mine something, just Alt-Tab to the browser window of the web UI (`http://127.0.0.1:6969/`), add the card and go back to watching.
+- It's not just for Japanese.
+If you want to use it for another language, just edit the language codes in `portable_config\mpv.conf`

 ## Troubleshooting
 - The subs aren't appearing in the web UI! — if the subs are embedded, it could take a while for the subs to appear because it needs to extract the subs from the video first.
 It does this in the background.